-- 2. Students are required to enroll in a minimum of three one-credit seminar/journal club/colloquium courses, that must be taken over the entire term of residence of the program (e.g. in separate semesters); this requirement can be fulfilled before or after advancement to candidacy. - No more than one seminar/journal club/colloquium course per semester counts towards fulfillment of this requirement. - Students are expected to give at least one presentation in one of the seminar/journal club/colloquium courses.
-The title of the course must indicate that it is a seminar/journal club/colloquium (for example, Journal Club in Molecular Genetics, BSC 6905). - The seminar/journal club/colloquium is not a requirement for advancement to candidacy but is a requirement for graduation.
-Students are permitted to enroll in the same seminar/journal club course across multiple semesters (e.g. they may take Seminar in Emerging topics in Avian Ecology in Fall 2015, Fall 2016 and then again in the Fall 2017 semester).
+- 2. Seminar/Journal Club/Colloquium credits - Students are required to enroll in a minimum of three one-credit seminar/journal club/colloquium courses, that must be taken in separate semesters; this requirement can be fulfilled before or after advancement to candidacy. - Only one credit of seminar/journal club/colloquium course per semester counts towards fulfillment of this requirement. - Students are expected to give at least one presentation in a graduate-level course, such as in one of the seminar/journal club/colloquium courses.
+The seminar/journal club/colloquium is not a requirement for advancement to candidacy but is a requirement for graduation. - Students are permitted to enroll in the same seminar/journal club course across multiple semesters (e.g. they may take Seminar in Emerging topics in Avian Ecology in Fall 2015, Fall 2016 and then again in the Fall 2017 semester).
 The speaker rosters within seminar/journal club courses will vary by semester and so attending the same course for more than one semester will not be repetitious. - 3.
 Three electives: Students are required to complete a minimum of three elective courses (nine credits minimum).
 The selection of elective courses to meet degree requirements is determined by consultation between the student, the Ph.D.
 Supervisor and the student's Ph.D.
-Supervisory committee.
+Supervisory Committee.
 Students must fulfill the elective requirement within the first two years of the program.
 This requirement must be completed before a student may advance to candidacy.

 See the University Catalog for descriptions of graduate courses offered by the Charles E. Schmidt Colleges of Science and Medicine, which may be used to fulfill the IB elective requirement.
 This list of elective courses is not inclusive.
-Elective courses other than those listed may be chosen, but must be courses in biology, biomedical science, chemistry, or in other colleges/departments as approved by the student's Supervisory Committee, which are designated 5000, 6000, or 7000 level.
+Elective courses other than those listed may be chosen, but must be courses in biology, biomedical science, chemistry, or in other colleges/departments as approved by the student's Supervisory Committee, which are designated 6000 or 7000 level.
 Courses designated as proficiency or remedial (4,000 level and below) may not be used to satisfy the elective course requirements.

-See below (section IV) and the Integrative Biology Ph.D.
-Program catalog entry for elective restrictions that are specific to program concentrations in Neuroscience, Environmental Science, Biomedical Science, and Marine Science and Oceanography.
+See below (section IV) and the Integrative Biology Ph.D. program catalog entry for elective restrictions that are specific to program concentrations in Neuroscience, Environmental Science, Biomedical Science, and Marine Science and Oceanography.

 IV.
-INTEGRATIVE BIOLOGY CONCENTRATIONS
+INTEGRATIVE BIOLOGY CONCENTRATION SPECIFIC DEGREE REQUIREMENTS

-A. IB-Neuroscience (IBNS) specific degree requirements
+A. IB-Neuroscience (IBNS)